henrylukito/db2/README.md

 The `set` functions will generally add elements (e.g., node, col, prop) if they don't already exist, instead of throwing errors.

-The `rem` functions will generally remove elements that have become empty (i.e., not associated to any node) (e.g., col, prop, and rel) and will also delete their YAML files.
+The `rem` functions will generally remove collections, properties or relationships that have become empty (i.e., not associated to any node) and also delete their YAML files (but not empty nodes).

 ## Quick way to set nodes/properties/relationships

-There is a function `quickset` that, if you pass no argument, will keep looping for user input until it's keyboard interrupted (ctrl+c).
+There is a function `inputnode` that, if you pass no argument, will keep looping for user input until it's keyboard interrupted (ctrl+c).

-The function will do something based on each user input statement.
+The function will do something based on each input statement.

-The statement should follow certain syntax:
+The statement has a certain syntax:

 Add a node:

 `slime`

-If node already exists, nothing will happen (no error is thrown).
+If node already exists, nothing is done (no error is thrown, and node not reset to empty node).

 Add a node and put into a collection:

 `slime:monster`

-If the collection doesn't yet exist, it will be created.
+If the collection doesn't exist, it will be created.

 You can put node in multiple collections at once like this: